bq/bq-ios-coding-test/README.md

 The app should have the following screens:
 - **Search**: a way to search characters by `name` with a list showing the results.
 By clicking in any of the resulted items, the app should navigate to the *Character profile*.
 - **Character profile**: a detailed view in which the `thumbnail` of the character, along with his/her/its `name` and `description`.
 - **Arena**: this screen should allow the user to search and pick 2 characters to battle them.
-The power level will be determined by the  `comics` in which the character has appeared.
-In other words, is `available`.
-Both characters will be saved to be shown later in the *Ranking*.
+The power level will be determined by the total issues in which the character has appeared.
+The result of the combat should be shown to the user by using a popup with a button to navigate to the *Ranking*.
+Both characters involved in the battle will be saved to be shown in the *Ranking*.
 - **Ranking**: this screen should show a list of characters that have had already a battle.
 The list will be sorted by their power which should be equal to the of total `available` issues (comics) featuring this character.
 The list should be available offline.
 Again, if one of the character items is clicked, the app should navigate to the *Character profile*.

 Ready to battle?